Insight from JWST/NIRCam into galaxy overdensities around bright Ly$\alpha$ emitters during reionization: implications for ionized bubbles at $z \sim 9$: A galaxy overdensity near UV luminous L y Lya emitters at z = 8.7

 If an $R \geq 2$\,pMpc ionized bubble exists, it may be a rare and individual occurrence.
 Theoretical predictions by \citet{lu2023} suggest that even an $R = 2$\,pMpc bubble is very unlikely, even if the region hosts a factor of $3 - 5$ photometric galaxy overdensity (consistent with both the findings of \citealt{leonova2022} and the overdensity we measure in the inner $\sim 1.4$\,projected\,pMpc around EGSY8p7).
 Alternatively, it could be indicative that the reionization topology at $z = 8.7$ is characterized by larger bubbles than expected.
-We highlight that the small probability of finding a large ionized region at $z = 8.7$ is, in large part, due to the very large volume-averaged fraction of intergalactic neutral hydrogen expected at $z \sim 9$ \citep[$\overline{x}_{\ion{H}{i}} \sim 0.8 - 0.9$;][]{mason2019_Ndotion, lu2023}.
+We highlight that the small probability of finding a large ionized region at $z = 8.7$ is, in large part, due to the very large volume-averaged fraction of intergalactic neutral hydrogen expected at $z \sim 9$ \citep[$\overline{x}_{\ion{H}{i}} \sim 0.8 - 0.9$;][]{mason2019_Ndotion, ocvirk2021, rosdahl2022, lu2023, mitra2023, mutch2024}.
 If the IGM neutral fraction is lower, then ionized bubbles are expected to be larger given the same dominant source population of ionizing photons.
 Alternatively, at fixed neutral fraction, ionized bubbles can be larger (though also more rare) if brighter, more massive galaxies are the dominant source of ionizing photons \citep[e.g.][]{mesinger2016, geil2016, lu2023}.
-Upcoming deep \textit{JWST}/NIRSpec observations (\textit{JWST} GO-4287; PI: Mason) aimed at characterizing the ionizing properties, spatial distribution, and \Lya\ line properties (e.g. velocity offsets) of any faint LAEs that may exist in this volume will be important to distinguish these scenarios.
+If an $R \geq 2$\,pMpc ionized bubble exists at all, it would facilitate significant transmission of \Lya\ through the IGM for both the known bright LAEs and their faint neighbours \citep[of which there may be $> 2 - 4$ within a $2 \times 2$\,arcmin$^2$ area around the central LAE;][]{qin2022}.
+Thus, upcoming deep \textit{JWST}/NIRSpec observations (\textit{JWST} GO-4287; PI: Mason) aimed at characterizing the ionizing properties, spatial distribution, and \Lya\ line properties (e.g. velocity offsets) of any faint LAEs that may exist in this volume will be important to distinguish these scenarios.